danigfedev/MyGameShelfApp/README.md

 ## 1- Unity project: U_GameShelfApp

 The app's source code.
-At the moment of writing only the searching fucntionality is implemented.
+At the moment of writing only the searching functionality is implemented.

 - Unity version: 2021.1.3f1